 all in a day's work at SR

 SR recently announced all active shielding products are history, including Tesla cables and the Transporter that replaced famously maddening Mini Power Couplers (MPCs) a.k.a.
 AC adapters.
-Thousands of folks spent big $$ on hoopla-ed technology now found in The SR Audio Closet.
+Thousands of folks spent big $$ on hoopla-ed technology that now has a new home --in The SR Audio Closet.
 New cats' meows have arrived.

 SR creates new products at such a rate it's hard to keep up.
 If you join the party at the Basik level you will need deep pockets to keep moving up.
 Luckily for SR there is no end in sight.
 You may be tempted to join the SR bait and switch game with a trade-up program rigged in favor of the house.

 To trade up you need to buy a product or products twice the value of those you are trading in.
 You receive 70% credit.
 For example, if you want to trade your $5000 PowerCell for MKI you receive $3500 but you have to purchase $10,000 worth of new SR products.